acampove/rx_run3/README.md

     title: Scores from file
     size : [10, 8]
     xlabelsize: 18 # Constrols size of x axis labels.
-By default 30
+By default 30 rotate    : 60 # Will rotate xlabels by 60 degrees
 ```

 # Pandas dataframes